code-rhapsodie/dataflow-bundle/README.md

 [![Coverage Status](https://coveralls.io/repos/github/code-rhapsodie/dataflow-bundle/badge.svg)](https://coveralls.io/github/code-rhapsodie/dataflow-bundle)

-Dataflow uses a linear generic workflow in tree parts (read, one or more step, one or more writer).
+Dataflow uses a linear generic workflow in three parts (one reader, any number of steps, one or more writers).

-The reader can read data from everywhere and return data row by row.
+The reader can read data from anywhere and return data row by row.
 Each step processes the current row data.
 The steps order is defined by the step adding into the dataflow builder.
-And finally, one or more writers save the row to everywhere.
+And finally, one or more writers save the row anywhere you want.

-Like this schema show, you can define more than one dataflow:
+Like shown in this schema, you can define more than one dataflow:

 ![Dataflow schema](src/Resources/doc/schema.png)